-The recently enacted Act 15 of 2015 amends the Child Protective Services Law to modify clearance requirements for unpaid volunteers in schools.
+Act 15 of 2015 amended the Child Protective Services Law to modify clearance requirements for unpaid volunteers in schools.
 The most significant change provided by Act 15 is the definition of “direct contact with children” as involving “routine interaction” which is defined as regular and repeated contact with children that is integral to volunteer responsibilities.
 This change in definition eliminates the necessity of clearances for those volunteers having only limited or occasional contact with children, such as non-overnight field trip chaperones.
-The Act also extends the period of time after which program volunteer clearances must be renewed, to five (5) years.
+The Act also extended the period of time after which program volunteer clearances must be renewed, to five (5) years.

 The Freeport Area School District Board of School Directors has adopted revised Policy No. 916 School Volunteers to comply with Act 15.

-The following is a brief summary of the requirements applicable to school volunteers under the revised Policy:
+The following is a brief summary of the requirements applicable to school volunteers under District Policy:

 Volunteers who have care, supervision, guidance or control of children and routine interaction with children must comply with the following prior to commencing volunteer service:

 1. Provide a Pennsylvania State Police Criminal Record Check (Act 34);

 2. Provide a Pennsylvania Child Abuse History (ChildLine) Clearance (Act 151); and

 3. Provide a Federal Bureau of Investigation Criminal Background Check